SplitMAC: Wireless Split Learning over Multiple Access Channels: Introduction

 Another promising approach for realizing communication-efficient SL is to parallelize the SL training process across different devices.
 A significant breakthrough in this regard is a {\em parallel} training approach considered in \cite{thapa2022splitfed}.
 In this approach, the devices update their device-side models in parallel, while the AP aggregates these models to construct an updated device-side model.
 This approach, however, may slow down the convergence speed of SL due to independently training and aggregating different device-side models, especially when the datasets of different devices are not identically distributed.
 To overcome the limitation of the parallel training, a {\em cluster-wise} training approach was adopted in \cite{CPSL,EPSL}, in which devices are divided into multiple clusters, and the model update is executed sequentially across the clusters.
 In particular, the authors in \cite{CPSL,EPSL} employ frequency division multiple access (FDMA) to realize the parallel training process among the devices within the cluster.
 A common limitation of the cluster-wise training based on FDMA is the requirement for non-overlapping frequency bands to avoid interference among different devices.
 This leads to an inefficient utilization of the frequency resources, which in turn increases the communication latency.
-It is well-known that non-orthogonal multiple access (NOMA) provides a better utilization of the available frequency resources than orthogonal multiple access such as FDMA, by supporting simultaneous transmission of multiple devices using the same frequency resources \cite{chen2017exploiting,vaezi2019interplay,wei2019performance}.
-Despite this advantage, none of the existing studies have explored an SL framework that can leverage the advantage of NOMA for reducing the communication latency of SL.
+It is well-known that non-orthogonal multiple access (NOMA) provides better utilization of the available frequency resources than orthogonal multiple access such as FDMA, by supporting simultaneous transmission of multiple devices using the same frequency resources \cite{chen2017exploiting,vaezi2019interplay,wei2019performance}.
+Additionally, in \cite{chen2017optimization}, the superiority of NOMA over orthogonal multiple access (OMA) was proved in the sense of sum rate under optimal resource allocation.
+Despite these advantages, none of the existing studies have explored an SL framework that can leverage the advantage of NOMA for reducing the communication latency of SL.